mohamedan4/Java-Data-Structures-and-Algorithms/README.md

 This repository contains my implementations of fundamental **Data Structures and Algorithms** developed during my Computer Engineering studies at **Sivas Cumhuriyet University**.

-The main purpose of this project is to strengthen my understanding of data structures by implementing them from scratch in Java and practicing common algorithmic operations.
+The purpose of this repository is to strengthen my understanding of data structures and algorithms through personal practice, university coursework, and continuous learning in Java.

+---

 ## Contents

-The repository includes implementations of various data structures and algorithms, such as:
+This repository includes implementations and exercises covering topics such as:

 - Binary Search Tree (BST)
 - Binary Tree
+- Linked List
 - Stack
 - Queue
-- Linked List
-- Recursion
+- Hash Table
 - Searching Algorithms
 - Sorting Algorithms
+- Recursion
-- Additional university assignments and exercises
+- Additional university assignments and practice exercises

-> More implementations may be added as I continue learning.
+> More implementations will be added as I continue learning.

+---

+## Repository Organization

+Most topics are divided into two folders:

+### My Implementation

+Contains my own implementations created to practice concepts, improve problem-solving skills, and better understand how each data structure or algorithm works internally.

+### University Implementation

+Contains implementations, laboratory exercises, and assignments completed during my university coursework.

+---

-## Technologies
+## Commented Code

+Several implementations include detailed comments explaining the algorithms step by step.

+Some of the best documented examples can be found in:

+- Trees
-- Java
+- Linked Lists
-- Object-Oriented Programming (OOP)
+- Queue
-- IntelliJ IDEA / Java IDE
+- Merge Sort
+- Quick Sort
+- Shell Sort

+A preview of the commented code is included in the screenshots below.

+---

-## Learning Objectives
+## Documentation

-Throughout this project I practiced:

-- Implementing data structures from scratch
+Some topics also include additional documentation, diagrams, and visual explanations to make the concepts easier to understand.

+Current documentation is available for:

-- Understanding algorithm efficiency
+- Queue
-- Applying recursion
+- Hash Table

-- Working with trees and linked structures
-- Improving problem-solving skills
-- Writing clean and organized Java code
+---

 ## Repository Structure